The following guidelines detail how to reference the Google Pay brand within your websites.

 The following are best practices:Make Google Pay the primary payment option

-People like using Google Pay for faster checkout.
-Where possible, display the Google Pay button prominently, and consider making it the default or only payment option.Let your customers make purchases without an account
+Wherever possible, display the Google Pay button prominently.
+You can also make it the default option, or the only payment option.Let your customers make purchases without an account

 Account creation slows down the checkout process and can lead to abandoned carts.
 Use Google Pay to enable faster guest checkout.
 If you'd like your customers to create an account, allow them to do so after they complete their purchase.Use Google Pay to initiate payment during cart checkout

-Speed up single-item checkout by letting customers make individual purchases right from your product detail pages.
-If a customer chooses this option, be sure to exclude any other items they have in their shopping cart, since the payment sheet only lets them confirm their payment and shipping information.Include Google Pay on confirmation pages and receipts
+You can speed up single-item checkout if you let customers make individual purchases right from your product detail pages.
+If a customer chooses this option, be sure to exclude any other items they have in their shopping cart because the payment sheet only lets them confirm their payment and shipping information.Include Google Pay on confirmation pages and receipts

-Once you've integrated the Google Pay API, you'll need to get approval for all of the places where you display or reference Google Pay within your website in order to gain production access.How to submit for approval
+Once you've integrated the Google Pay API, you need to get approval for all the places where you display or reference Google Pay within your website in order to gain production access.How to submit for approval

 Complete our Integration checklist to submit your web integration for review.
 You should receive approval or feedback within one business day.